-The USPAS scheme was closed to new entrants on 1 April 2009, when the University opened a new defined contribution Sussex Group Stakeholder Scheme pension scheme with life and health assurance benefits,.
-This scheme now has more than 100 active members and will be used for relevant categories of non academic/academic related staff when the UK Government auto-enrolment rules are applied over the next two years.
+The USPAS scheme was closed to new entrants on 1 April 2009, when the University opened a new defined contribution Sussex Group Stakeholder pension scheme with life and health assurance benefits.
+This scheme now has more than 150 active members and will be used for relevant categories of non academic/academic related staff when the UK Government auto-enrolment rules apply to the University whose staging date is 1st April 2013.
 As a defined contribution scheme with life and health assurance benefits, the cost of this scheme is recognised in the Income and Expenditure Account and there is no risk of costs to the University changing retrospectively once a year is complete.

 In addition, the University has obligations to the national academic and academic related staff scheme, USS.
 As this is treated under accounting rules as a defined contribution scheme, it does not affect the University's published reserve position although it does represent a financial risk to the University.
 Employer contributions rose by 2% in October 2009, with no guarantee that further rises would not be required.
 The risk of further contribution rates rises, however, has been reduced by implementation in October 2011 of a set of changes to the scheme which, inter alia, set the scheme as a Career Revalued Benefits scheme for new joiners and make changes to benefits and contributions relating to the Final Salary scheme members.
-The scheme's triennial formal valuation is at 31 March 2011; the results are expected to be ratified late 2011 or early 2012.
-Given the valuation date and likely assumptions, it is expected that a deficit will be revealed but we currently consider that the likelihood of a significant rise in employer contribution rates is low.
-The scheme continues to introduce long term financial uncertainty but the sponsoring employers remain committed to it and share the view that the risk of major short term cost volatility has been reduced by the recent scheme changes.
+The scheme's triennial formal valuation was at 31 March 2011 and the results were published during the year.
+The recovery plan confirms that for the next three years a rate of 16% for the employers will prevail with costs unlikely to increase above this rate over the ten year recovery plan period.
+However, the scheme continues to contain long term financial uncertainty.
+The sponsoring employers remain committed to it and share the view that the risk of major short term cost volatility has been reduced by the recent scheme changes.